Further Changes to the Northern Ireland Personal Injury Discount Rate: Key Updates for 2024

 What Are The Most Common Personal Injury Claims In Northern Ireland?

-What are the Most Common Types of Personal Injury Claim?
+What are the Most Common Types of Personal Injury Claims in Northern Ireland?

-• Serious injuries – including brain injury, spinal cord trauma, amputations, asbestos related illnesses, electrical injuries, or broken bones.
+• Serious Injuries: These may include traumatic brain injuries, spinal cord damage, amputations, asbestos-related illnesses, electrical injuries, or broken bones.

 How Long Does a Personal Injury Claim Take in Northern Ireland?